 Dr. Kirchmier completed his undergraduate B.A. degree at Duke University in 1984.
 He earned his M.D. degree from the Medical College of Virginia in 1988, being elected into the Alpha Omega Alpha Medical Honor Society.
 He then completed his general surgery internship and orthopedic residency programs at Vanderbilt University from 1988 to 1993.

-Erik Krushinski, MD joined our practice in August 2008 with specialty training in Sports Medicine.
+Erik Krushinski, MD joined our practice in August 2008 with specialty training in Sports Medicine and arthroscopic surgery.

 Dr. Krushinski completed his undergraduate degree at Pennsylvania State University with a BS in Biology.
 He completed his Medical Degree at Pennsylvania State University College of Medicine in Hershey, PA in 2002.
-He completed his internship and Residency at the University of Maryland School of Medicine in the Department of Orthopedics.
+He completed Orthopaedic Surgery training at the University of Maryland School of Medicine in 2007.

 Dr. Sen completed his internship at the University of Illinois, Chicago and then completed residencies in Internal Medicine and Physical Medicine/Rehabilitation at Boston University.
 During his residency in Physical Medicine/Rehabilitation, he served as chief resident at the Boston Medical Center.
 Subsequently, he completed a fellowship in interventional pain medicine at Tufts University.